hakonem/hakonem/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m in my second year of study on the BSc Software Engineering programme at OsloMet
+- 🌱 I’m in my final year of study on the BSc Software Engineering programme at OsloMet
-- :jigsaw: I plan to specialise in data science/AI in my third year
+- :jigsaw: Third year specialisations: Introduction to Data Science with Scripting / Applied AI and Data Science project
 - 📫 How to reach me: emma.hakonsen@gmail.com

 #### Skills